Ace quick missions & earn crypto rewards while gaining real-world Web3 skills. Participate Now! 🔥

 The factors that probably contribute the most to eToro being positively viewed are their reputation-building skills.
 The company has managed to establish itself as a reputable and trustworthy broker over the years of its existence.

 However, that doesn't mean that the platform is perfect.
-Here are some factors worth considering before using eToro, both from my own and other users' experiences I found online:
+Here are some factors worth considering before using eToro, both from my own and other users' experiences I found online.

 Slow Customer Support

 One of the main complaints that people seem to have when it comes to eToro, though, is that the customer support department could use some improvement.
-There seem to be a lot of issues regarding the support itself, response timers and helpfulness, etc. I found several comments on Reddit complaining about this issue, ranging from 2023 to 2025.

 Although it is worth noting that if you're a club-tier user, you’ll likely experience prompt, effective service and appreciate the supportive resources.
 I came across many positive reviews from tiered account–holders (Gold/Platinum and above) praising dedicated account managers and direct channels.

-Another big thing that is often mentioned in regards to eToro not being up-to-par is that the platform itself often tends to freeze, seemingly without any concrete reason.
+Another big thing that is often mentioned in regards to eToro not being up to par is that the platform itself often tends to freeze, seemingly without any concrete reason.
 This might simply be because of technical difficulties or server maintenance, but it still lends itself to be a nuisance to a lot of people.

-Relatively Higher Fees
+Relatively High Fees

 ---|---|---|---|

-All in all, it is evident that most of the eToro reviews have been correct - the company is well-established and has many years of experience to back it up.
+All in all, it is evident that most of the eToro reviews have been correct – while somewhat costly, the company is well-established and has many years of experience to back it up.
 Even though certain aspects still need tweaking, it is considered by many to be a great platform for both cryptocurrency and other stock trading.

 How to Start Trading on eToro